 - A student's guide to virtual internships (TargetJobs article)

 - Could you generate your own work experience opportunity?
 Could you create a website, a non-profit organisation or a new online community?
 Do you have a passion that you would like to explore and share with others?
 For example, if you enjoy a particular craft, could you create a website about this and start keeping a daily blog or vlog about your activities?

 - If you are interested in green initiatives you could consider creating a virtual community with friends or neighbours to record and share ways in which you are going to boost recycling and composting in your area?
 Could you start up a new podcast about this?

-- Try to think of something you would like to improve or change in both your own life and the lives of those around you and new digital skills that you would like to explore and develop.
+- Try to think of something you would like to improve or change in both your own life and the lives of those around you and new digital skills that you would like to explore and develop

 How can I get some positive experience during this time?

 One day you will look back on what you did during this time.
 You may be busy with study, work or caring responsibilities.
-Or you may have more time to focus and less competing demands.
+Alternatively, you may have more time to focus and less competing demands.

 - Could you consider starting your own research project?
 You could ask for guidance from your supervisor and consider a topic that could be completed remotely.
-Or you could volunteer some time to support an existing research project via Zooniverse, originally developed for the science sector but now including projects across all disciplines (for example, transcribing prisoners' records from Australian convicts, classifying baby sounds, listening to seismic waves to classify earthquakes, or monitoring seal populations around the world).
+Or you could volunteer some time to support an existing research project via Zooniverse, originally developed for the science sector but now including projects across all disciplines (for example, transcribing prisoners' records from Australian convicts, classifying baby sounds, listening to seismic waves to classify earthquakes, or monitoring seal populations around the world)